 On a long project, project managers, sponsors and team members make a lot of decisions and somehow you need to keep track of everything that has been agreed.
 A decision log can help with this.
 It is simply a list of all the key decisions made on the project.

 A decision log is better than keeping discussions on email or in a spreadsheet.
 All the answers you need and the justification about why those decisions were taken are all in one place and is also searchable.
 The decision log can solve many project disputes, especially when the team is working on a project that involves changes to strategy or approach or has a long duration.

 It is also useful to be able to go back months or years after the completion of a project and be able to see what the reason or justification was for a particular decision.

 When is decision tracking done?

 There is no specific time or best time to capture decisions.
 They should be logged during project progress meetings and as they happen.
 Decisions are reviewed during the project and as and when needed.

 A Decisions entity is configured by default in PPO and can be used to capture and track decisions.
 There are also some standard reports that are available to support the process of decision tracking.

-The Decisions entity can be accessed from the Quick Page Locator or from the Project View page.
+The Decisions entity can be accessed from the from the Project Menu Item.
 If you do not see the Decisions entity, make sure that the entity has been enabled on your instance and that your user group has been granted access to the entity.